sjalq/mcp-neo4j/servers/mcp-neo4j-cloud-aura-api/README.md

   - Returns: List of all instances with their details

 - `get_instance_details`
-  - Get details for a specific instance by ID
+  - Get details for a specific instance or multiple instances by ID
   - Input:
-    - `instance_id` (string): ID of the instance to retrieve
+    - `instance_ids` (string or array): ID of the instance to retrieve, or array of instance IDs
-  - Returns: Detailed information about the instance
+  - Returns: Detailed information about the instance(s)

 - `get_instance_by_name`
   - Find an instance by name